 The role of Student Support Services is not to replace NHS services, but is to enable and empower students with mental health difficulties to make positive decisions and choices for themselves.
 If you require NHS services (such as a GP, community mental health team, psychiatrist etc.), you are advised to maintain contact with the relevant service.

-The Wellbeing Service can provide access to;
+The Wellbeing and Disability Service can provide access to;

 - Togetherall, a 24/7 digital mental health service